|

 garden', inspired by Cholmley's visits to France and Spain and now restored.

+Continuing research may yield further insights into this multi-layered site.
 The visitor centre houses archaeological material excavated at Whitby, as well

 as computer generated images revealing how the headland has changed over time.